List of Rehabs in Montana

-- During such a program, the person will be able to address more than just their substance use, including social, vocational, or medical problems.
+- During such a program, the person can address more than just their substance use, including social, vocational, or medical problems.

 - The length of treatment can vary depending on each client’s needs, ensuring that all aspects of the addiction can be attended to.

-- A long-term program in Montana helps build healthy habits & structure in the first few weeks of treatment, which is essential in order to help them maintain their sobriety.
+- A long-term program in Montana helps build healthy habits & structure in the first few weeks of treatment, which is essential to help them maintain their sobriety.